michaeltoth/projects/LendingClub.md

 Title: Projecting Default Rates of Lending Club Notes
 Date: 2015-02-21 14:28
 Authors: Michael Toth
 Modified: 2014-11-12 20:01
 Category: R
 Tags: R, Projects
 Slug: LendingClub
 author_gplusid: 103836786232018210272
 Summary: BlahBlahBlah.

 For those unfamiliar, Lending Club is the world's largest peer-to-peer lending company, offering a platform for borrowers and lenders to work directly with one another, eliminating the need for a financial intermediary like a bank.
-Eliminating the middle-man generally allows both borrowers and lenders to receive better interest rates than they otherwise would, which makes peer-to-peer lending an attractive proposition.
-This post will be written from the perspective of a Lending Club investor, analyzing the probability of default and expected return of Lending Club notes. *Before investing, it is always important to fully understand the risks, and this post does not constitute investment advice in either Lending Club or in Lending Club notes.*
+Removing the middle-man generally allows both borrowers and lenders to receive better interest rates than they otherwise would, which makes peer-to-peer lending an attractive proposition.
+This post will be the first in a series of posts analyzing the probability of default and expected return of Lending Club notes. *Before investing, it is always important to fully understand the risks, and this post does not constitute investment advice in either Lending Club or in Lending Club notes.*

-### Borrowers
+## Background and Gathering Data

-All types of borrowers are using peer-to-peer lending for all types of purposes.
+All types of borrowers are using peer-to-peer lending for a variety of purposes.
 Lending Club has an algorithm to determine the risk for any given borrower, and they set the interest rates according to the supposed risk.
 Some percentage of borrowers will default on their loans, so it's important to understand whether the rate

 Lending club makes all past borrower data freely available [on their website](https://www.lendingclub.com/info/download-data.action) for review, and this is the data that I will be referencing throughout this post.